e45lee/pulseaudio-hyperv/.gitlab/issue_templates/issue_001.md

+WARNING: Issues with data may languish in bug purgatory.
 Unless you are sure its not relevant please attach files for each command under the environment heading.
-WARNING: Incomplete bugs may languish in bug purgatory.

 environment
 	`uname -a`